urban-wombat/flattables/README.md

 `flattablesc` also generates a Go main program with constructor and getter methods specific to your FlatBuffers schema.
-Just to remind you: you didn't have to generate the FlatBuffers schema (.fbs), it was done for you from your gotables file.
+Just to remind you: you didn't have to generate the FlatBuffers schema (.fbs), it is done for you from your gotables file.

 The generated code includes conversion functions (which include all the code generated by the FlatBuffers utility `flatc`), test code, and a main program.